 Stinging Nettle.
 The stinging or common nettle grows widespread in Nebraska.
 The plant is particularly found as an understory in wetter environments like moister woodlands, but it is also found in meadows.
 Stinging nettles can be a staple for a spring wild edible harvest.
+Seriously!
 Get the nettles while they are young or cut off the top four to five inches of the plants.
 For harvesting nettles, it is advised to wear a long-sleeved shirt as well as long pants, shoes and socks, plus put on protective rubber gloves.
-Proceed slowly and exercise caution in the collection process.
+Proceed slowly and carefully in the collection process.
 Once home, a quick, effective parboil neutralizes the sting of the plant.
 You can freeze them for use throughout the year and put up lots of nettle pesto, which is great for a quick and healthy version of mac ’n’ cheese!”
 These also make for a good salad or inclusion in a stir fry dry dish with a peppery zing.

 Wild Onion.
 It is exceedingly common and one of the first wild foods to emerge in the springtime.
 Look for them in yards, fields and along the sunnier edges of woodlands.
 You can collect the bulbs of wild onions, but often times, they are only around the size of a pea or marble.
 The bulbs will require cleaning to remove dirt.
 The green tops of the plant are easy to collect and wash, and are very similar to chives.
 You’ll find that the bulblets at the top of the plant are good eating, too.
 Even the flowers have the distinctive onion flavor, and make an interesting addition to early summer salads.
 Experts caution that there is a mildly toxic plant that closely resembles the wild onion, however it is easy enough to tell which is which.
 Wild onions smell like onion.
 The toxic plant doesn’t.
 Not even close.
 Wild onion bulbs can be treated like green onions or even tiny cocktail onions – sautéed or pickled, or even used raw.
 The green top portion of the onion can be used in place of chives in any recipe and are extremely tasty!